-The Department of Geography recognises that the use of AI (Artificial Intelligence) has become pervasive.
-Given that Rhodes University is an institution where formal assessment is used to measure and recognise a qualification, it has become necessary to develop policies related to the use of AI.
+The Department of Geography recognises that the use of Generative AI (Artificial Intelligence) has become pervasive.
+Given that Rhodes University is an institution where formal assessment is used to measure and recognise a qualification, it has become necessary to define acceptable and unacceptable uses of Generative AI.

-The following are the policies that relate to students in the Department of Geography:
+The following are the guidelines that relate to students in the Department of Geography:

-Each course will EXPLICITLY include a statement on the AI use policy for that particular course.
+Each course will explicitly include a statement on the AI use policy for that particular course, or even for a specific assignment, in RUconnected.
 It will clearly state when it is allowed and when it is not.

-In cases where AI use is permitted, it must be correctly and fully acknowledged.
+In cases where AI use is permitted, it must be correctly and fully acknowledged on the "Assignment Cover Page", which contains a "Plagiarism and Generative AI Use Declaration".

 The Department reserves the right to use "AI checkers" to confirm its unauthorised use in any assessments.